jwilling/JNWAnimatableWindow/README.md

 `JNWAnimatableWindow` has provides both a layer property and a set of order out & order front methods to simplify common animations.
 If you would like to animate the window manually and if the window is already visible, you can just manipulate the `layer` property on the window.

-If you want to animate a window closing:
+Example of animating a window closing:

 ``` objc
 [self.window orderOutWithDuration:0.7 timing:nil animations:^(CALayer *layer) {
 	layer.opacity = 0.f;
 }];
 ```
-Or opening:
+Opening:

 ``` objc
 [self.window makeKeyAndOrderFrontWithDuration:0.7 timing:nil setup:^(CALayer *layer) {